-While the Cub Scouts Good Manners Belt Loop has been retired, the Scout Law reminds us that a Scout is courteous.
+While the Cub Scouts Good Manners Belt Loop and Earning Your Stripes have been retired, the Scout Law reminds us that a Scout is courteous.

-These good manners activities are perfect for the Tiger elective adventure, Earning Your Stripes.
-They’ll also work for a pack meeting where the theme is Courteous.
+These good manners activities are perfect for a pack meeting where the theme is Courteous.

 A good gathering activity for your pack meeting on being courteous could be this manners search-a-word courtesy of Free Manners Lesson.
 The link on their page is for a Word document which I converted to a pdf document.